Suffer No More! How to Get Rid of Chafing Scars Easily

 1. Make Sure to Clean the Chafed Skin ASAP

 When it comes to washing, this is a time to keep the temperature lower.
 Cool water will probably feel really nice against your hot, inflamed skin and will immediately start to reduce the swelling.
 Also, choose a mild soap (scent-free, hypoallergenic if possible) and lather it up with your hands instead of using abrasive scrubbers like sponges or loofahs.
-Gentle is key.
+Being gentle is key.

 And ‘gentle’ carries on outside the shower too.
 Pat your skin dry instead of rubbing the skin aggressively.